tavaresdong/courses/uw_cse333/hw/hw1/README.txt

    well.
 Try to come up with other test cases we might not have implemented, of course.

- - example_program_ll:  exercises the linked list
+ - example_program_ll, example_program_ht:  exercises the linked list
    and hash table code, respectively.